Plan

 Ball playing

-Ball playing, ball throwing, quoits, horseshoes and like activities will be permitted at the discretion of the Lifeguard Captain, Chief of Police or their designees (ie lifeguards on duty).
+Ball playing on the Beach– Ball playing, ball throwing, quoits, horseshoes and like activities will be permitted at the discretion of the Lifeguard Captain, Chief of Police or their designees (ie. lifeguards on duty).
 These activities are prohibited from 10 am to 5 pm in areas between flags placed to designate authorized swimming areas.
-These activities are also banned from dune area at all times.
+These activities are also banned from the dune area at all times. * Throwing any object which may endanger or be likely to endanger persons or property is prohibited on the beach, dune area, pavilions, walkways or access ways to any pavilions or beaches within the Borough of Beach Haven. *These restrictions are in effect from the 4th Saturday in June until Labor Day.

 Kite Flying

-Kite flying will be permitted on the beach only before 10 am and after 5 pm.
+Kite and drone flying will be permitted on the beach only before 10 am and after 5 pm.
 This activity is banned from the dune area at all times.

 Dogs